Sexual harassment awareness, prevention, investigation and handling

 California employers with 50 or more employees or independent contractors are required to provide certain specific sexual harassment prevention and investigation training to its supervisors at least every two years.
-The next deadline is January 1, 2016.

 It is unlawful for any California employer “to fail to take all reasonable steps necessary to prevent discrimination and harassment from occurring.”
 Government Code section 12940(j), (k).
 An employer who misses the January 1, 2016 deadline is exposed to potentially greater liability in the event of any future sexual harassment claim.
 Failing to provide that training is, by definition, failure to take a reasonable preventative step.
 Thus, any covered employer who misses the deadline should arrange for the required training as soon as possible.

 For more specifics on the training requirements, see our blog posts “Required Sexual Harassment Prevention Training for California Businesses” and “The Many Faces of Harassment in the Workplace.”

 This firm specializes in representation of employers in all phases of the legal process, including policy implementation, dispute resolution and litigation defense.
 Over nearly 20 years, this has enabled Mr. Bowles to develop employment-related seminar materials for business owners and human resources managers nationwide.

 Our harassment seminar includes:

 - A live lecture with printed materials

 - A session-ending investigatory scenario in which all participants can apply and demonstrate their knowledge of the fundamentals in this critical field

 The seminar topics include:

 - What constitutes unlawful harassment under current federal and California law